Collection of Gargoyles

 Unlike the sections organized by provinces or countries, this collection is presented in a random order, allowing visitors to casually discover very different figures in the same viewing experience: a medieval demon, a Renaissance grotesque, or an animal gargoyle in dialogue with its architectural setting.

-This section seeks to offer a global vision of the richness of gargoyles and to highlight the documentary value of a unique archive in constant growth.
+This section offers a global overview of the formal and symbolic richness of gargoyles and highlights the documentary value of a unique photographic archive, the result of years of research and fieldwork.

-Each time you enter, you will find more than 2,000 gargoyles photographed in churches, cathedrals, and historic buildings.
+Each time you visit this page, more than 2,000 gargoyles photographed in churches, monasteries and historic buildings from different parts of the world await you.

 All photographs in this collection belong to Dolores Herrero © doloresherrero.com.